top of page

 MISCELLANEOUS

-Board Chair Winterhof reminded everyone in attendance the next regularly scheduled Board of Directors meeting will be held at 7 p.m. on Thursday, October 23, 2025, at the Spencer Service Center.
+Board Chair Winterhof reminded everyone in attendance the next regularly scheduled Board of Directors meeting will be held on Thursday, February 26, 2026, at Estherville headquarters.

 Board Chair Winterhof requested miscellaneous items be brought before the Board of Directors for discussion and attention at this time.